 According to Civil Service Commission Rule 109, the duties specified below are representative of the range of duties assigned to this job code/class and are not intended to be an inclusive list.

 1. Conducts field surveys and carries out routine research in connection with budget, legislative or management studies and/or performs analysis of actual expenditures compared to the budget or public policy issues.

-2. Assists in conducting difficult and complex analysis, procedural, organizational and operational investigations, surveys and/or research relating to department/agency operations.
+2. Assists in conducting difficult and complex analysis, procedural, organizational and operational investigations, quantitative and qualitative data analysis, surveys and/or research relating to department/agency operations.

-3. Provides routine information to departmental personnel on the preparation of budget and policy documents, reports, emographics and program implementation.
+3. Provides routine information to departmental personnel on the preparation of budget and policy documents, reports, demographics and program implementation.

 4. Assists in preparing reports and proposals.

 5. Assists in preparing budget and program delivery calendars.